TriumphLLC/Blend4Web/doc_src/logic_editor.rst

 ...................

 *Var. name.*
     Name of the variable.
-Can be selected from the list of eight registers or specified manually (if the ``New variable`` parameter is enabled).
+Can be selected from the list of variables or specified manually (if the ``New variable`` parameter is enabled).

 *Var. type*
     Variable’s type.
 This parameter can have one of two values: ``Number`` (for numerical variables) and ``String`` (for string variables).

 *New Variable*
-    If this parameter is enabled, you can manually input a variable’s name and not just select one of the registers.
+    If this parameter is enabled, you can manually input a variable’s name and not just select one of the variables.
 This can be used to transfer the data between the application and the server.

 *Global*
     Enabling this parameter makes the variable global.
-Avalible only if the ``New Variable`` parameter has been enabled.
+Available only if the ``New Variable`` parameter has been enabled.

     .. image:: src_images/logic_editor/logic_editor_variable_global.png
         :align: center